ibm-cloud-docs/pattern-vpc-vsi-cross-region-resiliency/service-management-design.md

 - Define alerts for the conditions that you need to monitor and configure notification channels to trigger the appropriate actions and automate incident responses.
 For example, you can configure a webhook notification to integrate IBM Cloud Monitoring with Service Now.

 - Configure notification channels to inform operation and support teams when an alert is triggered to support incident response processes.
-    - Consider configuring streaming to forward selected metrics for further data processing, analysis or to trigger an automated response based on specific values.
+    Consider configuring streaming to forward selected metrics for further data processing, analysis or to trigger an automated response based on specific values.
 See [Streaming Data](https://cloud.ibm.com/docs/monitoring?topic=monitoring-data_streaming#data_streaming_ui) for details.
+    {: note}

 - Backup historical metrics that might be needed for auditing purposes by querying and copying the data to cross-regional Cloud Object Storage buckets that can be accessed from another region if a disaster occurs.